keu/docs/software_versioned_docs/version-0.23/renew-tls-cert.md

    kubectl get certificates
    ```

-6. Note your certificate name for when you create a Kubernetes TLS secret and push it to your Enterprise configuration as described in the Enterprise installation guide ([AWS](install-aws-standard.md#step-5-create-a-kubernetes-tls-secret)/[GCP](install-gcp-standard.md#step-5-create-a-kubernetes-tls-secret)/[AKS](install-azure-standard.md/#step-5-create-a-kubernetes-tls-secret)).
+6. Note your certificate name for when you create a Kubernetes TLS secret and push it to your Software configuration as described in the Software installation guide ([AWS](install-aws-standard.md#step-5-create-a-kubernetes-tls-secret)/[GCP](install-gcp-standard.md#step-5-create-a-kubernetes-tls-secret)/[AKS](install-azure-standard.md/#step-5-create-a-kubernetes-tls-secret)).

 ## Manually Renew TLS Certificates